Eden4897/GoldenScene/README.md

    >
    >For more information refer to [this](https://www.itechtics.com/enable-script-execution-powershell/).

+4. Install packages by running `npm i` in the root of this project.

 # Using the script

 1. Put all the excel files into the `input` folder.